ibm-cloud-docs/Cloudant/offerings/connecting.md

  and [legacy authentication](/docs/Cloudant?topic=Cloudant-work-with-your-account#authentication) document for details about using either style of authentication.

 The {{site.data.keyword.cloudant_short_notm}} team recommends you use IAM access controls for authentication whenever possible.
-If you're using {{site.data.keyword.cloudant_short_notm}} legacy authentication, you must use [API keys](/apidocs/cloudant#introduction){: new_window} rather than account-level credentials for programmatic access and replication jobs.
+If you're using {{site.data.keyword.cloudant_short_notm}} legacy authentication, you must use [API keys](/apidocs/cloudant#introduction){: external} rather than account-level credentials for programmatic access and replication jobs.
 {: important}

 ## {{site.data.keyword.cloudant_short_notm}} Dashboard